eclab/grains/README.md

 ## LFO

-An warpable LFO with pulse (with pulse width), warpable saw/tri/ramp, and warpable sine waves, with a wide range of rates.
+A warpable LFO with pulse (with pulse width), warpable saw/tri/ramp, and warpable sine waves, with a wide range of rates.
 Can be reset, and outputs a sync trigger.
 Requires Mozzi.

 Status: Working.
 However GRAINS can only reach about 4V, so it goes about 0-4V or so.